 Whale Watching Ólafsvík

 Nowhere else in Iceland is there a better chance to see two of the ocean’s top predators, sperm whales and orcas (killer whales), than along the Snæfellsnes Peninsula coastline.
-Late winter, spring and early summer are their season mostly.
+Late winter, spring and early summer are their season.
 Other species like Minke, humpback, pilot whales are seen also, usually later in summer and autumn.
 Join our whale watching Snaefellsnes tour from Olafsvik and experience the amazing whales in the wild nature.

 Season: 15 February to 30 September